beautifulMendeleev/internshipSources/README.md

 # internshipSources
-It's an example repo of how-to-properly represent your work as an intern
+Is it your webserver sources?
+No, it's an example repo.